Paul Blackthorne

 Paul Blackthorne (born 5 March 1969) is an English actor.
 Although born in Shropshire, he spent his early childhood on UK military bases in Britain and Germany.

-Blackthorne broke into acting via television commercials in England.
-His breakthrough commercial in the UK came in the Grim Reaper commercial for Virgin Atlantic, which was hugely successful.
+Blackthorne broke into acting via television advertisements in England.
+His breakthrough commercial in the UK came in the Grim Reaper advertisement for Virgin Atlantic.
 Numerous radio commercials followed.

-Blackthorne's first film role was in the Academy award nominated Bollywood film Lagaan, released in the year 2001.
+Blackthorne's first film role was in the Academy Award nominated Hindi-language Indian film Lagaan, released in 2001.
 Since then, he has mostly appeared in American films and television shows.
-He had recurring roles in the American series ER and 24, both in 2004, and has been a regular cast member in the series The Dresden Files (2007), in which he played the title character of Harry Dresden, as well as Lipstick Jungle (2008–09) and Arrow (2012–2018).
+He had recurring roles on ER and 24, both in 2004, and has been a main cast member in The Dresden Files (2007), Lipstick Jungle (2008–09) and Arrow (2012–18).

 Film

 Blackthorne's first film role was as Captain Andrew Russell in the Oscar-nominated Bollywood film Lagaan.
 He spent six months learning Hindi for the role.

 He also starred in the independent feature-length film Four Corners of Suburbia, winner of both the Crossroads Film Festival in Best Narrative Feature (2006) and in the category of Best Composer at the Avignon Film Festival, Avignon, France (2006).

 Additional indie film credits include Bret Easton Ellis's This Is Not an Exit, and a starring role in the British film The Truth Game.
 Blackthorne appeared as Jonas Exiler in Special, with Michael Rapaport.

 Blackthorne's directorial debut This American Journey was released in 2013.
 The road trip documentary film follows Blackthorne and Australian photographer Mister Basquali as they travel across America interviewing everyday Americans about how they feel about their country and their hopes for its future.
 The film was featured at the Hollywood, Carmel, Ojai and Big Bear Film Festivals.
 It was released through Cinema Libre Studios.

 Blackthorne would be joined the cast of Dark Ascension, as "Willis".